-Policymakers continue to grapple with the related issues of unequal incomes, relatively poor outcomes for low-income children, and hardship among low- and moderate-income families.
+Policymakers continue to grapple with the related issues of unequal incomes, relatively poor health, education, and economic outcomes for low-income children, and hardship among low- and moderate-income families.
 To address these issues, several policymakers have proposed legislation that would provide substantial refundable tax credits.
-In this brief, we detail who benefits from the two largest refundable tax credits designed to help low- and middle-income families: the earned income tax credit and the child tax credit.
-We then describe the most recent large-scale tax-credit proposals that would provide substantial and ongoing benefits to a large group of people through these or similar credits.
-Our analysis shows who benefits from the proposals and who would be left out (or receive only a small share) of benefits from each proposal.
+In this brief, we detail who benefits from the two largest refundable tax credits designed to help low- and middle-income families: the earned income tax credit (EITC) and the child tax credit (CTC).
+We then describe the most recent large-scale tax credit proposals that would provide substantial and ongoing benefits to a large group of people through these or similar credits.
+We include the Cost-of-Living Refund, LIFT (Livable Income for Families Today) the Middle Class Act, the American Families Act, and the Working Families Tax Relief Act.
+Our analysis shows who benefits from each proposal and who would be left out (or receive only a small share) of benefits from each proposal.
 We will release new analyses as more information and new proposals become available.